 Hypnosis works for weight loss because it modifies the way a person thinks about food, and eating, and it reduces anxiety which gives a person more calmness in their life.
+It works in much the same way as subliminal messages work — it acts on the subconscious.
 In place of eating being an emotional solution, it turns into what it really is (or should be) — the solution to hunger and the means to give nutrition to the body.
 Hypnosis works for weight loss mainly because it brings about a separation of food and eating from emotional life.

 That hypnosis works for weight loss is backed up by much anecdotal evidence — you can read many stories and testimonials of its success.
 But it’s success is also noted in a variety of studies and reports.